 - "Oh, Crap!"
 Smile: The Prince has one when he realizes that he just kissed the Queen instead of the Princess.

-- Papa Wolf: The King once he finds out his son is imprisoned in The Land of Symphony he immediatly orders to fire on the rival island.
+- Papa Wolf: The King.
+Once he finds out his son is imprisoned in The Land of Symphony he immediately orders to fire on the rival island.
+He also goes in to save his son himself when he sees him out drowning in the Sea of Discord.

 - Regal Ruff: The Queen of the Land of Symphony wears one.
 Fitting, as she is a rather strict, uptight ruler.